 A flywheel key is a small alloy metal key.
 Its function is twofold.
 It helps locate the flywheel to the crankshaft.
-It does this by fitting precisely in a cut out from both the flywheel and the crankshaft.
+It does this by fitting precisely in a cut-out from both the flywheel and the crankshaft.

-However, should the auger shear pins not break, the flywheel inertia is sufficient to twist the crankshaft if it weren’t for the shear pin.
+However, should the auger shear pins not break, the flywheel inertia would be sufficient to twist the crankshaft if it weren’t for the shear pin.
 Instead of twisting the crankshaft, the flywheel breaks the shear key and in doing so saves the engine.
 Hard to believe something so small, inexpensive, and insignificant has such an important job.

 The flywheel and crankshaft relationship is mission-critical.
-Together, they are responsible for piston movement, the opening of valves, and the correct moment to fire the spark plug.
+Together, they are responsible for piston movement, the opening of valves, and the right moment to fire the spark plug.
 All these components must move and operate within a tight window.

-Symptoms of broken shear key include, rough running, hard starting, backfiring, pull cord snapback, oil leaks.
+Symptoms of broken shear key include rough running, hard starting, backfiring, pull cord snapback, oil leaks.